-Even the smallest companies find it difficult to share information and locate documents.
 Setting up a business intranet – a private website which can only be seen by people in your company – is a good way to improve access to information, share resources and reduce costs.

 There are lots of ways your company can benefit from setting up an intranet site:

 A well-designed intranet is more than a simple knowledge library.
-It can allow your employees to book holidays, log absences and take interactive training, as well as providing a shared file space where people can comment on each others’ work and mark edits in documents.
+It can allow your employees to book holidays, log absence and take interactive training, as well as providing a shared file space where people can comment on each others’ work and mark edits in documents.

 You generally need a network server to build an intranet.
 It’s where all the files sit so people in your company can access them.